-Digital Communication and Multimedia is a field of study fusing art, technology, and business to arrive at products used for commercial purposes.
-The Digital Communication and Multimedia vocation will typically include professionals using a variety of computer programs and multimedia tools to help design professionals and advertising specialists create a variety of advertisements, books, logos, signs, posters, album covers, stationary, billboards, magazines, television, websites, and other displays used to promote a service, product, or idea.
-Digital Communication and Multimedia professionals will have academic and pragmatic experience with a variety of computer programs, telecommunication technologies, design skills, marketing know-how, and expertise in digital communications law, regulation, and policy.
+Multimedia is a field of study fusing art, technology, and business to arrive at products used for commercial purposes.
+A digital communication and multimedia major will typically entail the utilization of a variety of computer programs and multimedia tools.
+These applications and tools are used to design and create a variety of advertisements, books, logos, signs, posters, album covers, stationary, billboards, magazines, television, websites, and other displays used to promote a service, product, or idea.

 Online associate degrees in digital communications can be conferred as either an Associates in Fine Arts (AFA) or Associates in Arts (AA).
 How the degree is conferred is a correlation to the program’s curricular design and class emphasis.
 Both the AA and AFA degrees are 2-year programs for full-time students.
 Part-time students will take longer to complete the program related to the school requirements and courses taken.

 Unlike certificate programs, associate degrees fuse general education courses with core curriculum.
 Schools structure courses in this fashion to provide students with a broad, well-rounded education.

 Myriad of nationwide studies has shown the value of a liberal arts education and the benefits to employers in every sector of the economy.
 Liberal arts classes may include programs such as communications, history, psychology, sociology, statistics, and philosophy.
 Core classes will provide students with a broad introduction to graphic design, art, photography, cinema, media arts, media science, sports media, advertising, and marketing.